 - Important course information will be sent to you immediately after registering.
 Check your myBCIT email account to access this information.

-Register any time to start this online course.
-You have 6 months from the day you register to complete it at your own pace.
-This course is based on 36 hours of study time.
-ENVH 4901 contains 6 assignments. **Important information on how to get started in the course will be sent to you immediately after you register.
-Check your email.
+This is an online course that requires no course materials to be purchased.
+You have 26 weeks from the day you register to complete it at your own pace.
+There is no instructor or schedule.
+This course takes a 36-hour study commitment: 6 assignments.
 SPONSORED STUDENTS - Please follow the instructions on the registration page to have your sponsor arrange payment.
 Additional information can be found at the following link: www.bcit.ca/admission/tuition-fees/sponsorship/

 Upon successful completion of this course, the student will be able to: